 Before joining Randle, Schutz was an audiovisual intern for the Sacramento Kings, providing event and video production support.
 He additionally interned for KCRA News 3 and Lockton Insurance Brokers in Sacramento.

-In his free time, Schutz enjoys playing basketball and beach volleyball, adventuring with his dog, Gunther, and hanging out with family and friends.
-His favorite Sacramento Kings player is Harry Giles and he is confident the Kings will win the 2024 NBA title.
+In his free time, Schutz enjoys playing basketball and beach volleyball, and hanging out with family and friends.
+His favorite Sacramento Kings player is Tyrese Haliburton and he is confident the Kings will win the 2024 NBA title.